Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 kiwi-systemdeps-image-validation:

 • Installs the jing tool to validate the image description.
-This is useful for detailed error reports from KIWI NG in case of an image description validation error.
+This is useful for detailed error reports from KIWI NG if an image description validation error occurs.
 In addition, the anymarkup Python module is installed if the the option to install recommended packages is set.
-With anymarkup available, KIWI NG can also handle image descriptions in another format than the XML markup, like YAML.
+With anymarkup available, KIWI NG can also handle image descriptions in another format than the XML markup (for example,YAML).

-Depending on the image type the kiwi-systemdeps packages can help to setup the host system quickly for the task to build an image.
-In case the host should support everything there is also the main kiwi-systemdeps package which has a dependency on all other existing systemdeps packages.
+Depending on the image type the kiwi-systemdeps` packages can help to quickly setup the host system for building images.
+In case the host must support everything, there is also the main kiwi-systemdeps package that has all other existing systemdeps packages as its dependency.

 Note